 A. The NT stands for non-toxic so the products are food safe.
 The NT Colors were specifically designed to be fused on top of glass - but have nice results when fused in between glass also.
-They come in a powder form and can be mixed with Glass Medium and applied as a liquid or used in sifting techniques in their powder form.
-The Artisan Colors come in powdered form and are also non-toxic and can be used both with Glass Medium and in dry form.
+They come in a powder form and can be mixed with UGC Medium and applied as a liquid or used in sifting techniques in their powder form.
+The Artisan Colors come in powdered form and are also non-toxic and can be used both with UGC Medium and in dry form.
 Most of the Original Colors come in liquid form and contain lead.
 The "D" series colors - Deep Red, Lite Red and Orange contain lead and cadmium; Brite Yellow, while it has no lead, contains cadmium.
-They are also mixed with Glass Medium for use as a liquid.
+They are also mixed with UGC Medium for use as a liquid.

 Q. Can I mix the NT Colors with each other?

 A. Yes, all the NT Colors are inter-mixable.
 Both Vanilla and Brite White can make wonderful gradations of color.
 Remember that all NT colors begin with a number 1.